Credo Reference supports three Single Sign On (SSO) options that allows the customer institution to manage their own user authentication.

 Shibboleth is a standard SSO solution developed by Internet2.
 Credo customers who have a Shibboleth 'Identity Provider' (IdP) server (or who use an out-sourced Identity Provider) can connect their users to Credo Reference through their IdP.
+Customers must have their metadata registered with the UK Access Federation in order to connect to Credo.

 Credo Reference supports attribute eduPersonScopedAffiliation as a login identifier.
 To make this work, the domain name used on these attributes must match the domain name Credo Reference has assigned to your account.
 Please contact Credo Reference support to let us know what domain name is used by your IdP's attribute release policy.